puppetlabs-toy-chest/puppet-in-docker/README.md

 ### Additional commands

-The included toolchain provides a way of running lint checks, bumping version information, running acceptance tests, building and then publishing the resulting Docker images.
-It is accessed via rake.
+The included toolchain allows you to run lint checks, bump version information, run acceptance tests, build, and then publish the resulting Docker images.
+You can access the toolchain with `rake`.

 ```
 $ bundle exec rake -T